psf/requests/docs/user/quickstart.rst

 In the event of a network problem (e.g. DNS failure, refused connection, etc), Requests will raise a :class:`~requests.exceptions.ConnectionError` exception.

-In the event of the rare invalid HTTP response, Requests will raise an :class:`~requests.exceptions.HTTPError` exception.
+In the rare event of an invalid HTTP response, Requests will raise an :class:`~requests.exceptions.HTTPError` exception.

 If a request times out, a :class:`~requests.exceptions.Timeout` exception is